OptimalBranching/OptimalBranching.jl/README.md

 MISCount(9, 1)
 ```
 which shows that it takes only one branch to find the maximum independent set of size 9.

+## How to Contribute

+If you find any bug or have any suggestion, please open an [issue](https://github.com/ArrogantGao/OptimalBranching.jl/issues).